tsnellgrove/dark_castle3/doc/to_do.md

 IDEA: Thief puzzle (can take from backpack)

+IDEA: chess puzzle - player first has to figure out that room is chess board ("statuary on a parquet floor" and then mate (probably smoother mate) to get through door.
+Replay button is broken (so only play once). other side has mate next turn so loose if you make wrong move.
+Possibly a small, wizzened gnome shows up to scold the player if they make an illegal move?

 IDEA: create a jaunty_cap that makes Burt move twice as fast as everything else in the world - maybe essential for escaping the time travel ball?

 IDEA: create a fun scenario where TravelEffect take item gets used... maybe a giant brid comes along and takes whatever's in Burts hand and scares him off until he carries a lead weight (or a heavy rock?) - which tires the bird out so much Burt can go in the room and get back his stuff and enter the room?
 Maybe this could be a room between main hall and antechamber that the maze / mouse hole is off of?
 Maybe nest is in corner of room of class Box (not open / close or lock / unlock).